ccarrster/kraplow/README.md

 The main frontend loops poll on what action to do next and chat.

 There is no database, everything is stored in session memmory.

+Working on Sidestep Township expansion.
+I have the characters names and abilities text entered, nothing else yet.
+Still need images for players
+Implement players abilities
+Add green card mechanic
+Add green and other cards
 ```